-Each week students attend eight hours of lectures and four hours of tutorials.
-(Students in the Science option attend six hours of lectures and three hours of tutorials.)
-The entire FYP class congregates for a two-hour lecture every weekday except Tuesday.
-Following the lecture, students and faculty meet in tutorial groups where about fifteen students and one faculty member discuss the day's reading and lecture.
-Tutorial attendance is required.
+Each week students in the four-credit version of the programme attend eight hours of lectures and four hours of tutorials.
+The class as a whole congregates for a two-hour lecture every weekday except Tuesday.
+Following the lecture, students meet in one-hour tutorial groups, where approximately fifteen students meet with their tutor (a member of FYP's interdisciplinary faculty) to discuss the day's reading and lecture.
+Students taking the three-credit Science option attend six hours of lecture and three hours of tutorial each week, which means that they do not attend on Thursday.

-On Friday afternoons, students are also invited to meet for a further "General Tutorial", where the week's lecturers are available for questions and discussion.
+On Friday afternoons, students are also invited to meet for a further General Tutorial, where the week's lecturers are available for questions and discussion.

 Students remain with their assigned tutorial group throughout the year.
-Each group has a "main tutor" with whom they meet for three of the six FYP sections, and three other tutors for the remaining sections.
+Tutorial attendance is required.
+Each group has a main tutor with whom they meet for three of the six FYP sections, and three other tutors for the remaining sections.
 This ensures that students experience both continuity and diversity in teaching styles.